Rajpratik71/Mininet-wiki/FAQ.md

 <td>need to create proactive routes or start reactive forwarding</td>
 </tr>
 </table>

-"That sounds too much like work - I don't want to do any work!"

 If you just want to get your network "working", you can run STP.
 In Mininet 2.2 you can use the Linux bridge: